-In the last post I emphasized the importance of increasing the communicative functions of your students.
-We spend a lot of time thinking about how many words our students use.
+In the last post I emphasized important reasons for increasing the communication functions of your students.
+We spend a lot of time thinking about how many words our students use or how many new words they learn.
 But, if they can’t communicate effectively for a variety of purposes, then their communication is still very limited.
 So, what kind of things am I talking about when I say “communicative functions”?
 And more importantly, how do we increase them?

 What Are Communicative Functions?

-To be honest people define the functions of communication.
-Often the way we classify them depends on how we were trained.
+How do most people define communicative functions?
+Often, a great extent of the way we classify them depends on how we were trained.
 For instance, behavior analysts define them differently than speech pathologists.
 However, I think that the one thing that most practitioners can agree on at this point: Functions matter!

 Essentially the communicative functions are the purpose of the communication.
 What is the individual intentionally or unintentionally trying to convey?
 Typically, intentional communication is when the communicative message is intended for specific method.
 I point to a cookie because I want a cookie.
 I ask for directions to get information.

 So, if communicative functions are the purpose of communication…what functions should we focus on?
-I’m going to focus on practical functions and not worry about aligning them with specific disciplines.
+I’m going to focus on specific ways to practice alternative communication functions and their active role without worrying about aligning them with specific disciplines.

-When a student communicates in a way to get or avoid something, it’s thought of as a regulation function.
-These communications change the individual’s environment.
-It communicates something to
+When young children communicate in a way to get or avoid something, it’s thought of as a regulation function.
+These communication functions change the individual’s environment and language development.

 Requesting for Items / Activities / Information